Zarela-dev/zarela-WebApp/README.md

 current version that you are viewing is our MVP. this codebase is the bare minimum requirement for this platform to work correctly. however there's a lot of room for improvement in UX and performance.

-if you have any questions please drop by our discord server at [discord](https://discord.gg/EGNQjWHhwW)
+if you have any questions please drop by our [discord server](https://discord.gg/EGNQjWHhwW)

 if you have a feature request or found a bug consider creating an issue on github